Interested in knowing how to build a medical app for doctors?

 Read our guide “5 tips to create a sleek MVP” for more insights.

-3. Formulate a development approach geared towards success
+3. Formulate a development approach geared toward success

 Meticulous planning is the key to the success of this project, therefore, formulate an appropriate development approach.
 The following are my recommendations:

-- Develop native iOS and Android apps since they offer the best user experience, performance, and security.
+- Develop native iOS and Android mobile health apps since they offer the best user experience, performance, and security on mobile devices.

 - You could launch your app in more geographies later, therefore, factor in app internationalization guidelines.
 Read about them in “The ultimate guide to mobile app internationalization”.